dinhanhthi/notes/posts/game/2022-03-13-nintendo-switch-things.md

 :::

-## Using mouse and keyboard with switch?
+## Use mouse and keyboard with switch?

-For playing FPS games, for example.
-Just using [PXN K5 Pro adapter](https://www.amazon.fr/gp/product/B08P5L24HZ).
-Note that, the experience of playing game in that way is not so good as imagine.
+For example, for playing FPS games.
+Just use the [PXN K5 Pro adapter](https://www.amazon.fr/gp/product/B08P5L24HZ).
+But note that, the gaming experience this way is not as good as you imagine.
 Be careful before you buy this adapter!
-However, I've tried and it's really work well!

-**Fact**: I returned the adapter and use a good controller instead (Mine is Xbox controller).
+**Fact**: I returned the adapter and used a good controller instead (mine is an Xbox controller).

 ## Using switch without dock?

-Just use Buy an adapter (USB-C to HDMI & USB-A & USB-C), I use [Y Team's](https://www.amazon.fr/gp/product/B07DPDMFGH).
+Just buy an adapter (USB-C to HDMI & USB-A & USB-C), I use [Y Team's](https://www.amazon.fr/gp/product/B07DPDMFGH).

 **Be careful**: make sure the adapter you buy work with the switch !!!

-## Connect Xbox / PS4 / PS5 controller with Switch?
+## Connect Xbox / PS4 / PS5 to connect with Switch?

-1. Buy a adapter.
+1. Buy an adapter.
 I use [MAYFLASH Magic NS Wireless Bluetooth Controller](https://www.amazon.fr/gp/product/B079B5KHWQ).
-2. (Actually, just follow the guide on the adapter)
+2. (Just follow the instruction on the adapter)
-3. Plug the adapter to the switch and change to "Switch mode" (red light).
+3. Connect the adapter to the switch and switch to "Switch mode" (red light).
-4. Make sure the light on the adapter is flashing (pairing mode).
+4. Make sure the light on the adapter is blinking (pairing mode).
-5. Turn the controller on and make it in the pairing mode too.
+5. Turn on the controller and put it in pairing mode.
 6. Wait.
 7. That's it!

-## Should buy a third-party Joy-con?
+## Should you buy a third-party Joy-con?

-**DON'T**!
-Let's buy the Nintendo's ones ==because of the easy in pairing and the battery life!== I know it's expensive but it's worth!
+**DON NOT**!
+Rather buy Nintendo's ==because they are easy to pair and have a long battery life!== I know they are expensive but they are worth it!

-## Connect bluetooth speaker while playing with many bluetooth controllers
+## Pair bluetooth speakers when playing many bluetooth controllers

-Normally, switch doesn't allow us to connect it to bluetooth speaker when we are playing with multiple bluetooth controllers.
-Following below steps:
+Usually, we cannot connect the switch to the bluetooth speaker when playing with multiple bluetooth controllers.
+Proceed as follows:

-1. Buy a Bluetooth Transmitter Receiver (I use [EasyULT](https://www.amazon.fr/gp/product/B08FRHGV5G/)).
+1. Buy a Bluetooth transceiver (I use [EasyULT](https://www.amazon.fr/gp/product/B08FRHGV5G/)).
 It has a USB output and a 3.5 input.
-2. Make sure bluetooth speaker is off.
+2. Make sure the speaker is turned off.
-3. Connect transmitter to the switch dock via USB (or other power source, just to keep it on).
+3. Connect the transceiver to the switch dock via USB (or another power source, to keep it on).
-4. Plug the audio cable to both switch and the transmitter.
-From now, switch thinks you are using a speaker with the 3.5 jack.
+4. Connect the audio cable to both the switch and the transceiver.
+From now on, the switch will assume you are using a speaker with a 3.5 jack.
-5. Change the transmitter to **TX mode** ("Transmit mode") so that the audio from switch can transmit to speaker via bluetooth.
+5. Switch the transceiver to **TX mode** ("Transmit mode") so that audio can be transmitted from the switch to the speaker.
-6. Click the main button on the transmitter to turn to the "searching for bluetooth speaker" mode.
+6. Click the main button of the transceiver to switch to the "search for bluetooth speaker" mode.
-7. Turn the bluetooth speaker on (I use *JBL Flip 5*), put it in the pair mode.
+7. Turn on the bluetooth speaker (I use *JBL Flip 5*), and put it into pairing mode.
 8. Wait.
-9. Make sure the bluetooth speaker is well connected with the transmitter.
+9. Make sure the bluetooth speaker is well connected to the transceiver.
 10. That's it!
-11. If you have done everything but the sound still doesn't appear, try to restart the speaker and reset the pearing mode.
+11. If you have done everything but the sound still doesn't appear, try restarting the speaker and resetting the pairing mode.